Get Your Consumer Dispute Case Packet — Resolve It in 30-90 Days

 - Speed: Arbitration resolves disputes more rapidly than traditional litigation, often within a few months.

-- Cost-effectiveness: Reduced legal fees and reduced court costs benefit community members with limited financial resources.
+- Cost-effectiveness: Reduced legal fees and reduced court costs benefit community members at a local employer resources.

 - Confidentiality: Proceedings and outcomes are private, protecting reputations.